RGB-WG/rgb-core/README.md

 The library can be found in `target/release` directory.

-You can run tests with:
+You can run full test suite with:

 ```
-cargo test
+./contrib/test.sh
 ```

 Please refer to the [`cargo` documentation](https://doc.rust-lang.org/stable/cargo/)